 Queen Mary set to take part in Tate Exchange

-Queen Mary University of London is taking over the 5th floor of Tate Modern as part of a week-long set of activities at Tate Exchange (1 - 6 May 2018) centred on the theme of arts and well-being.
+Queen Mary University of London is set to take part in Tate Exchange (1 - 6 May 2018) and is organising a week-long set of activities centred on the theme of arts and well-being.

 The initiative will celebrate Queen Mary’s world-leading contributions to arts and culture and will include a series of discussions, film screenings and displays.

 Tate Exchange is an ambitious ‘open experiment’ which allows other organisations and members of the public to participate in Tate’s creative process, running events and projects on site and using art as a way of addressing wider issues in the world around us.
 Queen Mary is a Tate Exchange Associate.